The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations: Data and Analyses

-Over the past two decades, our understanding of nucleon excitations, including $N^*$ and $\Delta^*$ states, has advanced significantly due to efforts by a large scientific community studying photon-induced reactions on H$_2$ or D$_2$ targets.
+\textbf{Photoproduction of mesons:} Over the past two decades, our understanding of nucleon excitations, including $N^*$ and $\Delta^*$ states, has advanced significantly due to efforts by a large scientific community studying photon-induced reactions on H$_2$ or D$_2$ targets.

 In Bonn, the first 500~MeV electron synchrotron was constructed under the leadership of Wolfgang Paul between 1953 and 1958, with initial experiments on pion production from protons reported in \cite{Althoff:1963hfa}.
 A second synchrotron capable of accelerating electrons up to 2.5~GeV became operational in 1967 \cite{Althoff:1968twa}.
 Shortly thereafter, a butanol target with polarized protons, developed at CERN \cite{Mango:1969ww}, was installed in Bonn \cite{Althoff:1971zza}.
 Development of polarized electron sources in Bonn has a long tradition, with the first such source using photoionization of polarized lithium atoms \cite{Baum:1969es}.
 Later, spin-polarized electrons were produced using photoemission from Be-InGaAs/AlGaAs strained layer superlattice photocathodes, driven by circularly polarized laser light \cite{Hillert:2006yb}.
 The first acceleration of polarized electrons in the 2.5 GeV electron synchrotron occurred in the mid-1980's ~\cite{Brefeld:1984iv} to study the effect of the depolarizing resonances.